-The truth about PV
+The truth about polycythemia

 Cause

-What causes PV?
+What causes polycythemia vera (PV)?

 PV is caused by a mutation or change in a person’s DNA or genes.
 Most often this is due to a mutation in the JAK2 gene.
+This gene is responsible for cell growth and controlling the number of cells that are made in the bone marrow.

 Symptoms